-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The accounting policies that are material to the Group have been adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 Historical cost convention